Clara Hughes: Why exercise is so important for good mental health

 Along with cycling, Hughes has found great comfort in walking.
 She’s walked almost 20,000 km all over the continent.
 This summer alone she’s walked The Pacific Crest Trail, The Continental Divide Trail, and The Great Divide Trail.
 Hiking has become a great source of joy for her, and a way to process traumas that she endured as a child or adult.
 Her walks have become meditative.

-Hughes lives in Canmore and her former teammate is based in Toronto.
-Hughes has mountains in her backyard; Anastasia, not so much.
-She asked Hughes if it’s a little easier to get outside and find mindfulness and meditation in Alberta.
+Although Hughes travels around Canada to hike and bike, her former teammate is in Toronto, surrounded by a concrete jungle.
+She asked Hughes if it’s a little easier to get outside and find mindfulness and meditation when she is out in the wilderness.
 Hughes reminds us that in Canada we are so blessed to have so many outdoor spaces that we can use to find that peace and reflect.

 “You know, in every city and in Canada, there’s public green spaces, there’s bike paths, there’s places to pause and it’s just a matter of finding a little bit of time,” she says.
 It’s important, she says, in this fast-paced world full of stress and anxiety, to use exercise and the outdoors to take pauses, even if they are short.
 That means getting off your phone, and using exercise and nature as a way to restore your mental health.